fuwentay/fuwentay/README.md

 ### Hi there 👋 I'm Fu Wen, an Information Engineering undergraduate at the University of Oxford

-I would love to be given any internship opportunities in Summer 2023!
+I would love to be given internship opportunities in Summer 2023!